 Another point to consider is that there is difference between affordable access to medicines versus affordable access to health care.
-For example in Latvia and a number of other EU Member States HIV drugs are covered 100%, whereas access to health services (diagnostics, surgeries, dental, oncological etc.) is limited with pay as you go scenarios occurring in 50%-75% of all cases.
+For example in Latvia and a number of other EU Member States HIV dugs are covered by heath insurance to 100%, whereas access to health services (diagnostics, surgeries, dental, oncological etc.) is limited with pay as you go scenarios occurring in 50%-75% of all cases.

-One suitable approach may be to start from the cost of production of the medicines, if transparent, and focus on the key aspect that the payer (state) and the patients (households) should be able to pay for the medicines they need.
+One suitable approach may be to start from the cost of production of the medicines, and focus on the key aspect that the payer (state) and the patients (households) should be able to pay for the medicines they need.